tembo-io/website/docusaurus/blog/2024-01-00-geospatial-stack/index.md

 - Timeframe: 2018 - 2021
 - Sample size: 1

 The first step is to download the data, load it into a Postgres instance, and explore the dataset.
 A link to the provided study is provided here<https://www.movebank.org/cms/webapp?gwt_fragment=page%3Dstudies%2Cpath%3Dstudy2742086566>.
-To access the ogr2ogr tool, please download it from GDAL.
+To access the ogr2ogr tool comes bundled when downloading [GDAL](https://gdal.org/index.html).

 ```
 ogr2ogr -f "PostgreSQL" \